CrankySupertoon/MFFS-Community-Edition/README.md

-# modularforcefieldsystem or MFFS mod
+# Modular Force Field Sysetm
 Yet another failed attempt to maintain this old mod.
 After deeper investigation I think write another force field mod from scratch or simply use WarpDrive mod is a better idea.
 So here is what I got from my attempt.

 # Current Bugs of this mod
 - Unfinished EnderIO recipes and Thermal Expansion recipes
 - Extremely inefficient force field generating.
 See ItemProjectorModuleSphere